-University Galleries of Illinois State University is pleased to present Dianna Frid: IT TAKES TIME, Selected Works from 2009 through 2017 and Erin Washington: Light Touch from October 21 through December 17, 2017.
-An opening reception will take place during Homecoming on Friday, October 20, from 5 to 7 p.m.
+University Galleries of Illinois State University is pleased to present Dianna Frid: IT TAKES TIME, Selected Works from 2009 through 2017 and Erin Washington: Light Touch, running through December 17, 2017.

 IT TAKES TIME: Selected Works from 2009 through 2017 presents 55 works by Mexican-born, Chicago-based artist Dianna Frid.
 The exhibition title refers to the process of creating work, to the recursive cycles of life and death, and to the vast scale of geological time.
 Frid cites the cadences of reading, writing, sewing, breathing, and thinking as integral to her process.
 Her sculptures, collages, textiles, artist’s books, and installations are inspired by a range of sources—including poems by Lucretius, Vladimir Mayakovsky, and Dylan Thomas, texts and textile designs by Anni Albers, and carved hair and garments from classical Greek and Roman sculpture.
 Frid says she has “come to recognize how texts are sensuous experiences that embrace syntax but also exceed it through substance, color, and form.”
 Although her work “intersects with and borrows from written language,” she continues, “it also wrestles with language and its limits across the less verbal aspects of art and life.”
 Frid’s exhibition is organized by Senior Curator Kendra Paitz and co-sponsored by the Harold K. Sage Foundation and the Illinois State University Foundation Fund, and MECCPAC, a Dean of Students Office Diversity Initiative.
 Hilo de Vías, an exhibition of Frid’s artist’s books, will be on view at Milner Library from October 21 through December 17.